perlwasm/talk-perlcic-2020/index.md

-Previously customers could use a domain speicifc language called VCL to write their own custom logic at the edge, but the ability to use general purpose programming language and well known toolchains gives our customers a lot of flexability.
+Previously customers could use a domain speicifc language called VCL to write their own custom logic at the edge, but the ability to use general purpose programming language like C, Rust or Go, and their well known toolchains gives our customers a lot of flexability and power.

 ---